UBC-MOAD/docs/ariane.rst

 ``ARIANE``:

 * :kbd:`nmax`: The maximum number of particles.
 This parameter is typically much higher in quantitative mode.
-Tip: set it really high, the actual amount of particles seeded will be based on what you set for :kbd:`.max_transport.` and its no fun to have your run crash because the :kbd:`.nmax.` has been met.
+Tip: set it really high, the actual amount of particles seeded will be based on what you set for :kbd:`max_transport` and its no fun to have your run crash because the :kbd:`nmax` has been met.

 ``QUANTITATIVE``: